OscarJin/OscarJin.github.io/_posts/2023-07-03-wonderland-lake.markdown

 ![valley-pano](valley-pano.png)
 _Panorama of the Valley (Shot of Nikon Z7II)_

 Finally, the route went back to the lakeside.
 Since I had to stop for photography and chocolate on the way, it took me more than three hours to finish the trail.
 Not a challenging route, wasn't it?

-The trail has left a deep impression on me so in the future I will explore more other trails in Boulder during my stay here.
+The trail has left a deep impression on me, so in the future I will explore more other trails in Boulder during my stay here.

 Besides, I also took some photos with Kodak 5294 film, see the post about them after film development when I return to China.